dheerajmathur91/distributed-session-management-with-spring-boot-jwts-redis/README.md

 A step by step series of examples that tell you have to get a development env running

-We will need to run this application on two different servers or two different ports on single server to test our application is allowing session management across servers.
+We will need to run this application on two different servers or two instances on single server to test our application is allowing session management across servers.

 Here, we are running this application on two different ports on single machine.

+Open terminal, reach to the project directory and execute following command:

 ```
 mvn clean spring-boot:run -Dserver.port=8180
 ```

-And in another terminal
+And in another terminal in the project directory, execute following command:

 ```
 mvn clean spring-boot:run -Dserver.port=8280